-You took a great photo on your iPhone, tried to upload it to a website or share it with someone — and got an error saying the format is not supported.
+You took a great photo on your iPhone, tried to upload it to a website or share it with someone on Windows — and got an error or a blank thumbnail.
 The culprit is almost always HEIC.
+This guide explains what HEIC is, why it causes compatibility problems, and how to convert it for free on any device.

-What is HEIC?
+What Is HEIC?

 HEIC stands for High Efficiency Image Container.
 Apple introduced it as the default photo format for iPhones starting with iOS 11 in 2017.
-It is based on the HEIF (High Efficiency Image Format) standard developed by the Moving Picture Experts Group.
+It is based on the HEIF (High Efficiency Image Format) standard and uses advanced compression algorithms that produce files roughly 50% smaller than equivalent JPG files at the same visual quality.

 Why iPhones use HEIC